punxaphil/maxi-media-player/README.md

   - media_player.my_sonos_port_device

 # media browser specific
-mediaBrowserItemsPerRow: 4 # default is 1.
-Use this to show items as icons.
+mediaBrowserItemsPerRow: 1 # default is 4.
+Use this to show items as list.
-mediaBrowserShowTitleForThumbnailIcons: true # default is false.
+mediaBrowserHideTitleForThumbnailIcons: true # default is false.
 Only makes a difference if mediaBrowserItemsPerRow > 1.
-Will show title for thumbnail artworks.
+Will hide title for thumbnail artworks.
 customThumbnail:
   Voyage: https://i.scdn.co/image/ab67706f000000027b2e7ee752dc222ff2fd466f
 customThumbnailIfMissing: